wp-plugins/shortpixel-image-optimiser/readme.txt

 * removed forgotten debug message
 * changed "optimised" to "optimized".
 Welcome USA :)
 * improved bulk handling and also "cancel" and "resume" options
-* fixed confilct with wpmandrill on wp_mail function
+* fixed conflict with wpmandrill on wp_mail function

 = 2.1.2 =